All Episodes

 You should do it again.

-I'm not going to do it again, but I want to add some things to it.
+I'm not going to do it again, but I want to add some things to it because it really does.

-And I said no, and I described evil empire, puts people in jail and don't agree with them.
+And I said, no, and I described evil empire puts people in jail that don't agree with them.

 We're not quite there yet, other than the guy that did the video about Benghazi.

-What's happening to us is exactly what Angelo Code Villa said was going to happen to us.
+What's happening to us is exactly what Angelo Codeville said was going to happen to us.

-Right now, Open Line Friday, big final broadcast hour of the busy broadcast week.
+Right out Open Line Friday, big final broadcast hour of the busy broadcast week.

 And I am your highly trained broadcast specialist, although I didn't need a lot of training because I have innate talent on loan from God.